Khemrazzz/IOT_HotelManagementSystem/README.md

 yarn dev
 ```

-The application will start on the default port (typically `http://localhost:3000`).
+The application will start on the default port `http://localhost:5173`.

 ## Environment Variables

-Create a `.env` file in the project root using `.env.example` as a template and
-provide your Supabase project credentials:
+Copy `.env.example` to `.env` in the project root and provide your Supabase project credentials:

 ```bash
 VITE_SUPABASE_URL=your_supabase_url
 VITE_SUPABASE_ANON_KEY=your_public_anon_key
 ```